MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-index-design-guide.md

 In-memory nonclustered indexes are implemented using a data structure called a Bw-tree, originally envisioned and described by Microsoft Research in 2011.
 A Bw-tree is a lock and latch-free variation of a B-tree.
 For more details please see [The Bw-tree: A B-tree for New Hardware Platforms](https://www.microsoft.com/research/publication/the-bw-tree-a-b-tree-for-new-hardware/).

-At a very high level the Bw-Tree can be understood as a map of pages organized by page ID (PidMap), a facility to allocate and reuse page IDs (PidAlloc) and a set of pages linked in the page map and to each other.
-These three high level sub-components make up the basic internal structure of a Bw-Tree.
+At a very high level the Bw-tree can be understood as a map of pages organized by page ID (PidMap), a facility to allocate and reuse page IDs (PidAlloc) and a set of pages linked in the page map and to each other.
+These three high level sub-components make up the basic internal structure of a Bw-tree.

 The structure is similar to a normal B-tree in the sense that each page has a set of key values that are ordered and there are levels in the index each pointing to a lower level and the leaf levels point to a data row.
 However there are several differences.